gbtami/pychess-variants/static/docs/cambodian.md

 The general rules are extremely similar to Chess, so this guide will focus on the few differences.
 The objective is the same: checkmating your opponent's king.
 The major differences are some pieces having different moves and the starting positions: the pawns start on the third rank, and the king is always on the left side of the player regardless of color.
 Stalemates are draws, as in chess.

+## Differences with Makruk

+For those coming from Makruk, there are some differences Ouk Chatrang has from Makruk.
+For those who are new to both variants, I recommend skipping this section and looking at the more detailed rules below.

+* The King (*Khon*) and Queen (*Neang*) have special moves that can only be made on their first move, like Pawns.
+The King can perform a Knight jump to the second row (Unless an opposing Rook (*Touk*) goes to the same file or column as it, where the ability is permanently lost.) while the Queen can jump two spaces forward.
+There's more detail on that rule below.
+* To start Board Honour Counting, one player must have **three or more pieces left** instead of being at the disadvantage when there are no unpromoted Pawns left.
+* Instead of Piece Honour Counting starting as soon as there are no unpromoted pawns and one player is left with a King, the player with the bare king **has the option** to start the piece's honor counting or they can continue the board's honor counting.
+On PyChess, the system will automatically choose the way that will reach the limit in less number of moves.
+* The game is declared a draw if the Board/Piece honour count **reaches** the limit rather than exceeding the limit.
+(E.g. if the limit is 8, an Ouk Chatrang game will end in a draw if the count reaches 8 rather than in Makruk, the count reaches 9 which exceeds the 8 move limit.)

 ## The Pieces

 Cambodian piece names are in parentheses.